 P.S.
 I am still pondering if further receiving your newsletter makes any sense for me and will give it some more weeks to decide.
 Generally I am more interested in personal exchanges, but artists are a very peculiar folk, and many lack any real interest in anything but their very own stuff — so few contacts last and stay interesting.

-Stanley Sporny, Huntington, WV, USA
+by Stanley Sporny, Huntington, WV, USA

 I control potential net addiction and make it work for me by only answering email twice a day, at lunch and later in the evening after cleaning up in the studio.